 Mod Wheel- Outputs a control voltage between 0V and 5V, proportionate to mod wheel position.

-Unlike most analog modular synthesizers, Voltage’s virtual MIDI jack transmits polyphonic pitch, note on-off, and MIDI CC data from external keyboard controllers and other devices.
+Voltage Modular’s MIDI From Host jack transmits polyphonic pitch, note on-off, and MIDI CC data from external keyboard controllers and other devices.
 When used with various MIDI-compatible modules, this allows for polyphonic patches, arpeggios and more.
-Voltage MIDI cables are a little fatter than "standard" patch cables and can only be routed to modules with MIDI jacks, including the Poly Oscillator, Arpeggiator, Poly CV Converter, and a number of MIDI utility modules.
+Voltage MIDI cables are a little fatter than "standard" patch cables and can only be routed to modules with MIDI jacks, including the Poly Oscillator, Arpeggiator, MIDI File Player, and a number of MIDI modules.
 The LED beside the jack indicates when MIDI data is being received from a controller.

 Sorry, this isn’t some nifty Star Trek doodad, but it’s still pretty cool.
-The transport section carries 5V trigger CVs from your DAW host software that simplify incorporating Voltage into projects (especially where timing is concerned).
+The transport section carries 5V trigger CVs that simplify using and syncing Voltage in DAW projects or in the standalone version of Voltage.

 Play- Transmits a 5V trigger when play mode is initiated in DAW host software.